thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 The Leaf Classification competition included 1,584 masked images of leaves, organized by species.
 Participants were instructured to build a build a model capable of classifying new images into one of the categories.

 <small><em>
-The EDAs I chose for analysis were <a href="https://www.kaggle.com/lorinc/feature-extraction-from-images">Feature Extraction From Images</a> by lorinc, <a href="https://www.kaggle.com/selfishgene/visualizing-pca-with-leaf-dataset">Visualizing PCA with Leaf Dataset</a> by selfishgene, and <a href="https://www.kaggle.com/josealberto/fast-image-exploration">Fast Image Exploration</a> by Jose Alberto.
+The EDAs I chose for analysis were <a href="https://www.kaggle.com/lorinc/feature-extraction-from-images">Feature Extraction From Images</a> by <span class="name">lorinc</span>, <a href="https://www.kaggle.com/selfishgene/visualizing-pca-with-leaf-dataset">Visualizing PCA with Leaf Dataset</a> by <span class="name">selfishgene</span>, and <a href="https://www.kaggle.com/josealberto/fast-image-exploration">Fast Image Exploration</a> by <span class="name">Jose Alberto</span>.
 </em></small>

 A good first step is to look at the images of the leaves, which is how two of the EDAs start.

 ![selfishgene examines the leaf specimens](images/selfish_overview.png)
-<div class="caption">selfishgene examines the leaf specimens</div>
+<div class="caption"><span class="name">selfishgene</span> examines the leaf specimens</div>

-Jose plots the various species, and notes that there are 10 images per species.
+<span class="name">Jose</span> plots the various species, and notes that there are 10 images per species.
 He also looks at the similarity of leaves, within a category, to each other:

 <img alt="josealberto creates a gif of all the leaves from a category" src="https://i.imgur.com/D6o476h.gifv" />
-<div class="caption">Jose compares leaves within a category</div>
+<div class="caption"><span class="name">Jose</span> compares leaves within a category</div>

-Meanwhile, lorinc jumps straight into analysis, locating the center of each leaf and applying edge detection. lorinc also converts the outline of the leaf into polar coordinates, in order to more effectively measure the center of the leaf:
+Meanwhile, <span class="name">lorinc</span> jumps straight into analysis, locating the center of each leaf and applying edge detection. <span class="name">lorinc</span> also converts the outline of the leaf into polar coordinates, in order to more effectively measure the center of the leaf:

 > Later we might want to switch to another measure of centrality, based on how efficient this center is, when we generate a time-series from the shape, using the distance between the edge and the center.
 One way to do that is just measure the (Euclidean) distance between the center and the edge... but there is a better way - we project the Cartesian coordinates into Polar coordinates.

-selfishgene chooses to look at the variance direction of the images, writing:
+<span class="name">selfishgene</span> chooses to look at the variance direction of the images, writing:

 > Each image can be though of as a different "direction" in the high dimensional image space

 ![selfishgene looks at the variance of a leaf image](images/selfish_variance.png)
-<div class="caption">selfishgene looks at the variance of a leaf image</div>
+<div class="caption"><span class="name">selfishgene</span> looks at the variance of a leaf image</div>

-selfishgene also spends some time looking into image reconstruction, model variations around the mean image, and eigen vectors; he explains:
+<span class="name">selfishgene</span> also spends some time looking into image reconstruction, model variations around the mean image, and eigen vectors; he explains:

 > "The upper most row contains the data distributions of each eigenvector (i.e. the histogram along that "direction") The second row contains what we already saw in a previous plot, what we called the variance directions.
 The forth row contains the median image of leafs. notice that this row is identical for all eigenvectors The third row holds the 2nd percentile images of each eigenvector. it's easier to think of this as the median image minus the eigenvector image multiplied by some constant.

 ![selfishgene looks at model variations](images/selfish_model_variation.png)
-<div class="caption">selfishgene looks at model variations</div>
+<div class="caption"><span class="name">selfishgene</span> looks at model variations</div>

 # Feature detection

-lorinc suggests splitting each sample in half and treating them as two samples (though he doesn't pursue this approach). lorinc finds local maxima and minima from the time series (e.g., the leaf graphed in polar coordinates) and notes:
+<span class="name">lorinc</span> suggests splitting each sample in half and treating them as two samples (though he doesn't pursue this approach). <span class="name">lorinc</span> finds local maxima and minima from the time series (e.g., the leaf graphed in polar coordinates) and notes:

 > Ok, I surprised myself.
 This worked out pretty well.
 I think, I can build an extremely efficient feature from this.
 But this method is NOT robust yet.
 > * It is not finding the tips, but the points with the greatest distance from center. (look at leaf#19)
 > * It will miserably fail on a more complex, or unfortunately rotated leaf. (look at leaf#78)

 ![lorinc measures the minima and maxima of a leaf plotted in polar coordinates](images/lorinc_minima_maxima.png)
-<div class="caption">lorinc measures the minima and maxima of a leaf plotted in polar coordinates</div>
+<div class="caption"><span class="name">lorinc</span> measures the minima and maxima of a leaf plotted in polar coordinates</div>

-From there, lorinc talks about mathematical morphology, before discovering the presence of noise around each leaf.
+From there, <span class="name">lorinc</span> talks about mathematical morphology, before discovering the presence of noise around each leaf.
 He spends some time figuring out how to remove noise from the image and concludes with a lovely image showing a distance map superimposed on the leaf:

 ![lerinc measures the distance from the center of a leaf](images/lorinc_distance.png)
 <div class="caption">lerinc measures the distance from the center of a leaf</div>